 Google Apps/Mail: Please familiarize yourself with this software, since this class will use it for delivering coursework and maintaining an updated course syllabi and calendar.
-Instructional courses about Google Docs/Drive/Classroom are available through Google and YouTube, but you should also contact Prof. Swanson for questions about use and the Information Systems office (299-8077) for account help.
+Instructional courses about Google Docs/Drive/Classroom are available through Google and YouTube, but you should also contact Prof. Swanson for questions about use and the Information Systems office (299-8077 or www.mclennan.edu/tech-support/) for help.

-Grades: While I do use Brightspace's gradebook, it can be behind or calculate the overall grades incorrectly.
+Brightspace Grades: While I do use Brightspace's gradebook, it can be behind or calculate the overall grades incorrectly.
 Therefore, I am always available to answer questions about grades via e-mail.
 You just have to be sure to e-mail my MCC account from your MCC account to ensure the greatest account security.